MirImaadAli1/ProcedurePulseWeb/README.md

 This method deletes the form element.
 It's invoked when the delete icon button is clicked. duplicateElement(id: string, type: string)
 This method duplicates the form element, creating a new one with the same type and properties.
 It is triggered when the duplicate icon button is clicked.

+## TextFieldInput

+### Overview
+The TextFieldInput component is a React component designed to serve as a customizable input field for audit questions.
+It includes options for additional input types such as Yes/No/N/A checkboxes, comments, and image uploads.
+The component is flexible, allowing users to toggle these additional options on or off.
+It utilizes Material-UI icons and Tailwind CSS classes for styling.

+### Component Props:
+Prop Name           	Type      	Required	Description                                                                                                               	Relations/Connections
+--------------------	------------	----------	----------------------------------------------------------------------------------------------------------------------------	---------------------------------------------------------------------------------------------------------------------
+item               	Object    	Yes      	An object representing the text field element.
+It contains `id`, `value`, `yesNoChecked`, `commentsChecked`, and `imageChecked` properties.
+Connected to all functions handling value and checkbox changes (`handleValue`, `handleCheckboxChange`).
+handleValue        	Function  	Yes      	Function to handle changes in the text field's value.
+Used in the input field for updating the value of the text field represented by `item`.
+handleCheckboxChange	Function  	Yes      	Function to handle the changes in the checkbox selections (Yes/No/N/A, Comments, Image).
+Tied to the checkbox inputs, enabling updates to the corresponding properties in `item`.
+deleteEl           	Function  	Yes      	Function to delete the text field element.
+Tied to the delete button, allowing the removal of the text field element represented by `item`.

+### State
+The TextFieldInput component manages its own state for the three checkboxes:

+yesNoChecked: Boolean state determining if the Yes/No/N/A checkbox is checked.
+commentsChecked: Boolean state determining if the Comments checkbox is checked.
+imageChecked: Boolean state determining if the Image checkbox is checked.
+These states are initialized from the item prop and updated locally as well as communicated to the parent component via handleCheckboxChange.

+### LifeCycle Methods
+useEffect: This hook is used to trigger the handleCheckboxChange function on the initial render to ensure the parent component has the correct checkbox state.

+### Methods
+handleCheckbox(key: string, value: boolean)
+This method updates the state of the corresponding checkbox (yesNoChecked, commentsChecked, or imageChecked).
+It also triggers the handleCheckboxChange function to update the parent component with the new state.

 ### Modals: